4TH ANNUAL GET TO KNOW YOUR NEIGHBOUR FESTIVAL- JUNE 16TH DOWNTOWN STRATHMORE

 This is a new program where 12 businesses can sign up to host the cream can for one month (or more) and collect as many donations as possible during the hosting period.
-“Travelling” started in November and the cream can relocates on the 1st of each month.
+“Travelling” starts for the year in November and the cream can relocates on the 1st of each month.
+Each business receives recognition on our Facebook page and our website.
+The business who raises the most funds during their month will receive special recognition, seating at our annual fall fundraiser and best of all BRAGGING RIGHTS!
 Be sure to follow our Facebook page to get the latest details on the cream cans location and how you can help out!

 If your business is interested in hosting the cream can we want to hear from you!
 Please contact email@example.com or call 403 934 6634 for more details on how to participate.